 The nearby restaurants specialize in cooking your seafood.
 They offer many different preparations for an affordable price

 To learn more about where to eat, have a look at my Food Guide which lists the 15 best budget restaurants on the island.

 White beach or Puka beach for that matter are perfect places to watch the sunset.
 Colors vary from fiery red to orange to pink and everything in between.
 It all depends on the mood of the island in the current moment.

 In the words of Lois Yasay from WeAreSoleSisters:

 “ Boracay’s sunset is a beautiful surprise every single day.
 I stayed there for 6 days and every day the colors were in different vibrant shades.
 It was as if the sunset goddesses were trying to outdo with each other with the sky’s palette ”

 You can watch the sunrise at Bulabog Beach (a 10 minute walk away from White Beach).

-Boracay has 27 dive sites that are accessible via a short boat ride.
-Most of them are easy so it's a perfect place for beginners to learn.
+Boracay has over 15 dive sites that are accessible via a short boat ride.
+Most of them are easy so it’s a perfect place for beginners to learn.
 If you are a more experienced diver then there are some challenging dive sites as well, like Yapak.

 As for snorkeling: my favorite place for that is Tambisaan Beach.
 Or you can go island hopping and visit several good snorkeling spots by boat.